Nucs/YoutubeExtractor-Improved/readme.md

-# YoutubeExtractor - MP4 Audio Extraction Support
+# YoutubeExtractor-Improved
-This fork adds support for converting MP4 to AAC file using `MediaToolkit C# Library` - a wrapper for `ffmpeg C91 Library`.
+This fork adds many features, support for converting MP4 to AAC file, A more managed way to monitor the extraction process and a context based logic.

 The AAC audio file extraction from a MP4 file is done the same way as before (using `AudioDownloader`).

-#### Main Changes:
+#### Main Changes / Features:
 - `.NET Framework` has been upgraded to 4.6.
 - `Newtonsoft.JSON` has been upgraded to 7.0.1.
-- Changed the system to a `context-based` extraction, see examples or unit tests.
+- Changed the entire login to a `context-based` logic. old code from previos library is invalid and unusable. see examples or unit tests for usage.
+- MP4 Audio extraction - exports using ffmpeg library to .aac format.

 #### Target platforms
     Confirmed to work on a desktop application under Win7.

+#### External Libraries
+- `MediaToolkit C# Library` - a wrapper for `ffmpeg C91 Library`.
+- `Newtonsoft.JSON`

 ## Example for simplified usages

 **Context Initiating**
 ```c#
 //Simple initializing
 var link = "https://www.youtube.com/watch?v=Q7ajZiT1Yms";